 We run a four-session Learn to Speed Skate twice a year, usually in September and in the spring (late March / early April).
-Dates are now available for Spring 2017.
+Dates are now available for Fall 2017.
 More info below!!

 If you are interested in Learn to Speed Skate, we’d love you to come out and give it a try!
 The only requirement is that you know how to skate unassisted.